kunalsinghdadhwal/dj-track/README.md

 # Task Tracker API

-A production-ready RESTful API for managing tasks with JWT authentication, built with Django REST Framework.
+A production-ready RESTful API for managing tasks with JWT authentication stored in HTTP-only cookies, built with Django REST Framework.

 ## Features

-- **User Authentication**: JWT-based authentication with access and refresh tokens
+- **Cookie-based JWT Authentication**: Secure HTTP-only cookies for token storage (XSS protection)
+- **Email Login**: Login using email and password
 - **User Registration**: Create new accounts with validated passwords
 - **Task Management**: Full CRUD operations for personal tasks
 - **Task Privacy**: Each user can only access their own tasks